ProjectAliceDev/aliceos-docs/applets/basics.md

 -   `author`: The author of the applet, primarily the developer or developer team
 -   `version`: The semantic version of the applet (ex.: `0.1.0`)
--   `description`: A short desription containing the applet's primary functionality
+-   `description`: A short description containing the applet's primary functionality

 #### Declaring App Icons